By Chantae Reden | Published: August 27, 2025 | Updated: June 1, 2026

 Highlights

 Windsurfers and kitesurfers head to the water to take advantage of St. Kilda's consistent winds.
-Tuck into one of St. Kilda's iconic bathing boxes, colorful beach huts perched on the beach's golden sands.
+Stroll down the pier to watch the resident penguin colony playing on the nearby rocks.
 If you've come hungry, there are plenty of cafés and restaurants ranging from casual to upscale dotted along the shoreline, with top-tier eats found near the main pier.

-While you’ll find plenty of the top Australia beaches on the mainland, the island of Tasmania also has scenic stretches of sand to share.
+While you’ll find plenty of the top Australian beaches on the mainland, the island of Tasmania also has scenic stretches of sand to share.

 What It Is